 layout: A list entry containing details of the structure of a BeadChip.
-By default entries for the number of registrationData: A list with length equal to the total number of segments registered.
-Each entry contains a vector of coordinateData: A list with length equal to the total number of segments registered.
-Each entry contains the coordin cornerData: A list with length equal to the total number of segments registered.
-Each entry contains a set of fou p95: A numeric vector storing the 95th percentile of bead intensities within each segment. imageLocations: Character vector storing the location of the tiff images of the array.
-These are obtained from the se metrics: A data.frame, where each line contains the appropriate entry from the Metrics.txt file.
-Currently no boxplot(regScores, plotP95 = FALSE)
+By default entries for the number of sect registrationData: A list with length equal to the total number of segments registered.
+Each entry contains a vector of the cornerData: A list with length equal to the total number of segments registered.
+Each entry contains a set of four co p95: A numeric vector storing the 95th percentile of bead intensities within each segment.

+A list with length equal to the total number of segments registered.
+Each entry contains the coordinates imageLocations: Character vector storing the location of the tiff images of the array.
+These are obtained from the section metrics: A data.frame, where each line contains the appropriate entry from the Metrics.txt file.
+Currently not us boxplot(regScores, plotP95 = FALSE)